bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/29C-Specialty Fruit Beer.md

 ## Commercial Examples
 The Bruery Goses are Red,New Planet Raspberry Ale, Tired Hands Strawberry Milkshake IPA, WeldWerks Piña Colada IPA

+## Entry Instructions
+The entrant must specify the type of fruit used.
+The entrant must specify the type of additional ingredient (per the introduction) or special process employed.Entrant must specify a description of the beer, identifying either a Base Styleor the ingredients, specs, or target character of the beer.
+A general description of the special nature of the beer can cover all the required items.